Blackfriars Hall wishes to appoint a part-time Senior Tutor.

-Our graduate students read for advanced Oxford degrees (DPhil, MSc, MPhil, BPhil), Certificates (such as PGCE) or Diplomas, or for a second BA.
+Our graduate students read for advanced Oxford degrees (DPhil, MSc, MPhil, BPhil), Certificates (such as PGCE) and Diplomas.
 We also welcome visiting students on a year's secondment from graduate work in their own universities.

-Our students studying human rights, social policy, refugee studies, NGO studies and international relations are usually closely associated with the research and activities of the Las Casas Institute on Ethics, Governance and Social Justice, which is based in the Hall.
+Our students studying human rights, social policy, refugee studies, NGO studies and international relations are usually closely associated with the research and activities of the Las Casas Institute for Social Justice, which is based in the Hall.

 Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.